 The Office of Career Services assists students and alumni in the career development process, focusing on self-assessment, career exploration, and career decision-making.
-The center provides a variety of services and resources including career counseling and planning, career information programs, experiential education and identification of employment opportunities.
-These services and resources are delivered in ways designed to reinforce the personal, social, and intellectual development fostered by a liberal arts education.
-For further information, contact the Office of Career Services, (407) 646-2195, or visit the Career Services website: www.rollins.edu/careerservices.
+The center provides a variety of services and resources including individual career advising, career workshops, employer information sessions, practice interviews and numerous online resources.
+Students may schedule appointments to meet with a career advisor (including evening hours) or come in during walk-in advising hours, weekdays from 3:00 p.m. - 5:00 p.m.
+For more information, including upcoming events and more complete descriptions of services available, contact the Office of Career Services at (407) 646-2195 or see the Career Services website www.rollins.edu/careerservices.